horeaporutiu/app-examples-template/README.md

 ├── app.html <-- The app itself.
 This is loaded on the board inside the 'appContainer'.
 └── index.html <-- The app entry point.
 This is the value you assign to 'sdkUri' in the app manifest file.
 ```

+# 🪪 Contributing <a name="contributing"></a>
+If you want to contribute to this example, or any other Miro Open Source project, please review [Miro's contributing guide](https://github.com/miroapp/app-examples/blob/main/CONTRIBUTING.md).

 # 🪪 License <a name="license"></a>
 [MIT License](https://github.com/miroapp/app-examples/blob/main/LICENSE).